 The Concepts of Nationalism

-Looking on the other hand of the coin, when it comes to national interests it refers to citizens setting aside their individual interests and supporting the national interests.
+Looking on the other hand of the coin, national interests refers to nationals putting aside their individual interests and supporting the national interests.

-Every person has his/her own interests.
-However, for the nation to fulfill its mandate, the citizens need to set aside their interests which will not be in alignment with the national ones.
-In some instances, some of the individual’s interests may be incorporated in the national interests.
-Nonetheless, not every individual’s interests will be respected.
-This indicates a citizen needs to sacrifice, if not all, some of his interests.
+Every individual has his/her own interests.
+Each national wants his/her interests to be considered in addition to supporting national interest.
+However, for a nation to fulfill its mandate, the citizens need to set aside their interests which don’t align with the national interests.
+In some instances, some of the individual’s interests may be incorporated with the national interests.
+Sadly, not every individual interest will be respected for a number of reasons of which some of the reasons are not justified.
+This indicates a citizens need to sacrifice some of his interests, if not all of them.

 A partisan is a person who accepts to follow the interests of his country.
 When the government wants to invade another country and rule it, as was the case during the colonial era, the individual supports the decision thus bringing the other negative side of nationalism.
 A nationalistic nation is a democratic country.
 Democracy is an important element in any nation.
 However, in a nation where the majority of the votes always win is disadvantageous.
 For instance, if the majority of Members of Parliament votes for a bill to be passed however controversial it is, it will go against the individuals’ interest.
 If a nation wants to invade and colonize another nation and the motion is passed in the parliament but a few number of MPs and individuals are against the idea; can we truly say nationalism is positive even if it is not in favor of the general public?